bgraedel/arcos-gui/README.md

 ## Installation

-prior to installing arcos-gui it requires a working R installation with the ARCOS libary github.com/dmattek/ARCOS installed.

 You can install `arcos-gui` via [pip]:

     pip install arcos-gui

 ## OS Support
-This package relies on a library called rpy2 that allows exection of R function within python code.
-It officially only supports UNIX based systems (Linux, MacOS).
-For Windows users to get it to work requires adding a Path system environment variable that points to the R binary.
+As of version 0.0.2 arcos-gui works natively in python with the [arcos4py](https://github.com/bgraedel/arcos4py) package, meaning that R is no longer required.

-To install latest development version :
+To install the most recent development version :

     pip install git+https://github.com/bgraedel/arcos-gui.git